≡ Menu

 Conclusion

-The decline in sales and market share is a concern for shareholders and investors.
+The decline in sales and market share concerns shareholders and investors.

-Moreover, Ford’s electrification push seems to have gained little traction as internal combustion engine or ICE vehicle sales still account for 92% of the company’s total retail volume in the first three quarters of 2023.
+Moreover, Ford’s electrification push seems to have gained little traction as internal combustion engine or ICE vehicle sales still account for over 90% of the company’s total retail volume in the U.S. as of 2023.
 This ratio is relatively unchanged compared to a year ago.

 Back To Table Of Contents